adityamdk/Natural-Language-Processing/bleu/README.md

-This program computes Bleu score
+This program computes Bleu score for given candidate and reference